jingjingyang0803/capital-quiz/README.md

 # capital-quiz

-The World Capital Quiz, a course project for course The Complete 2023 Web Development Bootcamp (on Udemy), is an interactive web application that tests users' knowledge of world capitals.
+The World Capital Quiz, a course project for course The Complete 2023 Web Development Bootcamp (AppBrewery), is an interactive web application that tests users' knowledge of world capitals.
 Built with Express.js and PostgreSQL, it offers a fun and educational way to learn about different countries and their capitals.

 ## **Features**